 Planning the Perfect Cocktail Hour

-You might be wondering whether you should plan a cocktail hour since your guests won’t be leaving your backyard between events, and the answer is YES!
-The cocktail hour is the perfect time for your guests to mingle in a more casual way and allows everyone — including you — to transition from ceremony mode to party mode.
+You might be wondering whether you should plan a cocktail hour since your guests won’t be leaving your backyard between events, and the answer is yes.
+The cocktail hour is the perfect time for your guests to mingle in a more casual way and allows everyone–including you–to transition from ceremony mode to party mode.
 If you plan to take couple portraits and wedding party photos after the ceremony, this is also a great way to keep your guests entertained while you’re away.
-Take a peek at our guide to creating a killer cocktail hour, then get ready to pin these delicious signature cocktail recipe ideas everyone is sure to love:

 Lighting Up the Night

 Lighting is one of the easiest and most dramatic ways to create a certain mood for your wedding, especially for a backyard wedding where there is little to no built-in lighting sources.
 Twinkle lights or strings of cafe lights in the trees, lanterns with candles, marquee signs, chandeliers, and clusters of votives are all great ways to add some romance to your look while providing enough light for you and your guests to party safely.
 If you’re curious about how your photos will look in different lighting, get inspired by the gorgeous ambient light in these wedding photos.

 While you can’t control nature or the weather, you can prepare to keep your guests comfortable in all scenarios.
 Provide insect repellent and sunscreen for your guests to apply—and re-apply—as needed.
 Incorporate citronella candles into your decor to keep bugs at bay.
 Set out blankets if it will be chilly or provide hand-held fans to help guests beat the heat.